CottonKendy/Crafty-Controller-in-a-Windows-PC/README.md

 ### Step 3: Copy your machine's Tailscale IP.
 - Mine looks like this: 100.xxx.xxx.xxx
-- They will be using this ip address when they will try to join your minecraft server.
+- Your friends will be using this ip address when they will try to join your minecraft server.
 - Enter the game.
 Go to Multiplayer and click add server.
   ```
   Server Name: Tailscale Test Server (name it however you like.)